ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/usage.md

 ## Additional plugins

-If you wish to generate GRPC stubs, or outputs for other languages like Scala that are not already covered by the protoc executable, you can add custom plugins to your build.
+If you wish to generate gRPC stubs, or outputs for other languages like Scala that are not already covered by the protoc executable, you can add custom plugins to your build.

 ### Common options